AndreasHeger/gat/doc/contents.rst

 Overview
 ========

-The genomic association tester (GAT) tests for association between sets of genomic intervals.

-GAT tests if two sets of genomic intervals are associated more than expected by chance.
-Assocation typically means nucleotide overlap, but other measures such as the distance between elements or the number of overlapping segments can be used.

-The tests are performed by simulation within a genomic context.
-The simulation part takes care of segment length distribution.
-The genomic context takes into account chromosomal location and optionally isochores.
+A common question in genomic analysis is whether two sets of genomic intervals overlap significantly.
+This question arises, for example, in the interpretation of ChIP-Seq or RNA-Seq data.
+Because of complex genome organization, its answer is non-trivial.

+The Genomic Association Tester (GAT) is a tool for computing the significance of overlap between multiple sets of genomic intervals.
+GAT estimates significance based on simulation and can take into account genome organization like isochores and correct for regions of low mapability.

+GAT accepts as input standard genomic file formats and can be used in large scale analyses, comparing the association of multiple sets of genomic intervals simultaneously.
+Multiple testing is controlled using the false discovery rate.

+In this manual, the :ref:`Introduction` covers the basic concepts of GAT.
+In order to get an idea of typical use cases, see the :ref:`Tutorials` section.
+The :ref:`Usage` section contains a complete usage reference.

 Contents
 ========